SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

   - There is a `"homepage_url": "https://github.com/SIMKL/Sync-Simkl-to-Plex-Chome-Extension"` field in the manifest which shows up as the extension icon right click first item.
   - Added context menu options for opening in a new tab and focusing on an active tab
   - package.json use `run-script-os` https://stackoverflow.com/a/53197655.
-  - TODO: move away from go, and use node.js scripts for everything instead.
+  - TODO(#6): move away from go, and use node.js scripts for everything instead.
 I used go initially intending the scripts written to be temporary but they are kind of required now.
     - Using `minify` go binary to minify things in the build script, use gulp instead.
       - A reference for building cross-platform browser extensions[here](https://github.com/dessant/search-by-image/blob/master/gulpfile.js)
     - It is important to have build scripts and to not write everything in github actions, because migrating to another hosting will require writing build scripts then.
       - Only have setup steps in github actions, use build scripts (makefile/bash/bat or something else) for everything else.
+  - Setup github actions and create extension release.
+    - Just tag a new release and ci will build the extension and upload it to the tagged release's assets
+    - [ ] check if uploading to chrome web store can be automated and add it to the release workflow

+#### `3/3/2/2022`

+- `@phanirithvij`
+  - [ ] Finished with the sync.
+    - [x] Movies
+    - [ ] Shows
+      - [ ] Anime
+        - Anime requires special care

 #### Notes (`@phanirithvij`)